remy/mit-license/CONTRIBUTING.md

 # Contributing

-This project is PHP based but may one day move to node (as this is my preferred development language).

 If you are a collaborator (with push permissions), you can merge any open PR with the following conditions:

 1. It passes the JSON validity test (this is a github integration in travis)